MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 6. If the issue isn't fixed, contact [Microsoft Edge support](https://www.microsoftedgeinsider.com/support).

 ### Issue: Stuck at "Setting up sync..." or “Couldn’t connect to the sync server.
-Retrying…”
+Retrying.”

 1. Try to sign out and then sign in.
 2. Go to *edge://sync-internals*.
-If the following error is shown under the **Type info** section, skip to the  [Cryptographer error encountered](#issue-cryptographer-error-encountered)**Cryptographer error encountered** issue.
+If the following error appears under the **Type info** section, skip to the  [Cryptographer error encountered](#issue-cryptographer-error-encountered) issue.

    `"Error:GenerateCryptoErrorsForTypes@../../components/sync/driver/data_type_manager_impl.cc:42, cryptographer error was encountered"`